Krishank/ecommerce-react-example/README.md

-This App has used husky, prettier to add checks on pre-commit and allow the auto fix of indentation.
-It is a Single page React App which has multiple products and a size filter in product listing page with funcationality of filtering products as per size.
+This App is using multiple dev tools like husky, prettier, ESlint, style-lint to insure code quality before user commit the code It is a Single page React App which has multiple products and a size filter in product listing page with funcationality of filtering products as per size.